DataFrames - Part 1

 Name: calcium, dtype: float64

 Here all rules for slicing can be applied.
-As for lists and tuples, the indexing of rows is semi-inclusive, lower boundary included, upper boundary excluded.
-Note that the first pair of square brackets refers to a column and the second pair refers to the rows.
-This is different from e.g. accessing items in a nested list.
+As for lists and tuples, the indexing of rows is semi-inclusive, with the lower boundary included and upper boundary excluded.
+Note that the first pair of square brackets refers to columns, and the second pair refers to the rows.
+However, this is different from accessing items in a nested list, for instance.

 To access non-contiguous elements, we use an additional pair of square brackets (as if for a list within a list):